- 1. THE ASSOCIATION

 a) Each year at the Steering Committee Meeting after elections, a Chairperson is chosen by the Steering Committee to preside over its meetings and represent the ADL to other organizations in the Catholic Charismatic Renewal.

-This election will take place immediately after the conference is finished for the day, on the day of the election of Steering Committee Members.
+This election will take place immediately after the Convocation is finished for the day, on the day of the election of Steering Committee Members.

-The candidates for the Chair should be a member who has served for at least one year on the committee.
+The candidates for the Chair should be members who have served for at least one year on the committee.

 Each member may nominate someone for the position.
 Each person who accepts the nomination is excused, one at a time, for a short period of time so the members can have a discussion about the strengths and weaknesses of the individual.
 Outgoing members should be part of this discussion as they may bring insights into past working experience of a particular individual.
 Once the discussion process is finished the election takes place – only current members can vote.

 A simple majority vote is required for the Chair.